Butlins Bognor Regis: Bognor Hotels

 In 2005, further work was undertaken to update the resort with the introduction of the Shoreline Hotel. £10 million was spent on the hotel and its surrounding landscaped gardens.
 With big porthole windows, and a ship-like prow, the four-floor hotel was designed with a slightly nautical feel.
 The hotel provides 160 rooms of three different grades. in addition to the regular Butlin's facilities.
 The success of the Shoreline saw another hotel opening in the autumn of 2009.
 Costing £20 million to construct, the hotel was named the Ocean Hotel.
 In July 2012, Butlins' latest hotel opened; named the Wave Hotel, it is the first Butlins' hotel to feature self-catering apartments.
 A further three hotels are being planned as part of Bognor Regis Regeneration.

 Influence

 The camp was the location for a scene in the film The Beauty Jungle (1963) starring Janette Scott and Ian Hendry.
 The film was produced by The Rank Organisation, which owned Butlin's Ltd itself from 1972 till 2000.
 Butlins Bognor Regis also served as the setting for the honeymoon scenes in the film The Leather Boys (1964) directed by Sidney J. Furie.

 Musical acts to have played at Bognor include The Hollies, The Four Tops, Billy Ocean, Edwin Starr, The Osmonds and Fats Domino as well as later acts such as Atomic Kitten, Mis-Teeq, Olly Murs, and Peter Andre.

 Entertainment

-The original Bognor Regis camp contained all the tried and tested Butlins entertainment ingredients: Butlins Redcoats, a funfair, a ballroom, a boating lake, tennis courts, a sports field (for the three legged and egg & spoon races and the donkey derby), table tennis and snooker tables, amusement arcades, a theatre and arcades of shops.
+The original Bognor Regis camp featured Butlins Redcoats, a funfair, a ballroom, a boating lake, tennis courts, a sports field (for the three legged and egg & spoon races and the donkey derby), table tennis and snooker tables, amusement arcades, a theatre and arcades of shops.

-Ex More Adventures

-Butlins Bognor Regis developed the Ex More Adventures which include a climbing wall, diving courses, horse riding, Land Rover safari, fly fishing and sea fishing, sailing, canoeing and coasteering, some of which are held at Exmoor National Park.